Single Parent Adoption Services

 A Love Beyond Borders is different -- we do not discriminate based on marital status although we may be limited in inter-country options depending on the laws or cultural acceptance by the foreign government.

 A Love Beyond Borders has approved many capable and exceptional single persons for adoption, and the vast majority of children continue to grow and thrive in a one parent home.

 LBB Inter-country Programs Which Allow Single Parent Adoptions

 Programs offered by LBB that accept single heterosexual women:

-Bulgaria, Colombia, Ethiopia, DRC, Haiti and United States
+Bulgaria, Colombia, Ethiopia, DRC, Guyana, Haiti, Uganda and United States